What is Redensyl and How Does It Support Hair Growth?

 5. Can you mix Redensyl with other ingredients?

-Yes, you can use Redensyl in conjunction with other treatments or ingredients to boost the results, including minoxidil.
+Yes, you can use Redensyl with other treatments or ingredients to boost the results, including minoxidil.
 In fact, minoxidil can act as a booster for Redensyl and, when used together, may encourage faster hair growth.
-Besides, Redensyl works great with Capixyl and Procapil, the other two breakthrough formulas for hair growth.
+Besides, Redensyl works great with Capixyl and Procapil, the other hair growth stimulators.

 6. Is Redensyl a DHT blocker?

-No, Redensyl does not have any mechanism to block DHT conversion.
-If elevated levels of DHT cause your hair loss condition, it's best to use a DHT blocker such as saw palmetto together with Redensyl.
+Redensyl does not block DHT conversion.
+If you suffer from androgenic alopecia, it’s best to use a DHT blocker such as saw palmetto together with Redensyl.

 Who wrote this?